11 Reasons Integrity Is Not About Honesty Alone & Why It Matters for Emotional Healing

 What does “Integrity Is Not About Honesty” really mean?

 It means integrity is much more than telling the truth.
-It requires acting according to your values, even when no one is watching.
+It requires acting in line with your values, even when no one is watching.
 You stay consistent in your decisions, keep promises, treat people fairly, and choose what’s right over what’s easy, not just avoid lying.

 How is integrity different from honesty?